mtint/autonity-docs/source/hello-autonity/api.rst

     net.peerCount
         4

-Let's check what are this peers:
+Let's check what are these peers:

 .. code:: bash